eleev/swift-design-patterns/README.md

 - [**Iterator:**](/Common%20Design%20Patterns/Behavioral/Iterator/Iterator.md) iterators are used to access the elements of an aggregate object sequentially without exposing its underlying representation
 - **Mediator:** provides a unified interface to a set of interfaces in a subsystem
 - **Memento:** provides the ability to restore an object to its previous state (rollback)
-- **Observer:** a.k.a. `Event Listener`.
-Objects register to observe an event that may be raised by another object.
+- **Observer:** objects register to observe an event that may be raised by another object.
 The pattern has similarities with `Publish/Subscribe` and `Multicast Delegate`patterns, in some implementations even with classic `Delegation` pattern
 - **State:** a clean way for an object to partially change its type at runtime
 - **Strategy:** algorithms can be selected on the fly, using composition
 - **Template Method:** describes the program skeleton of a program; algorithms can be selected on the fly, using inheritance